Who we are

 The Yarra River Association was incorporated in 2005 and is part of the Waterkeeper Alliance of more than 150 waterkeepers worldwide.

-The Members of our Committee of Management:
+The Members of our Board of Management:

 Andrew Kelly, Vice-President

 Andrew Kelly grew up along the banks of the beautiful Yarra River.
 Andrew is out on the river at every opportunity —when he leaves Burnley Harbour in the patrol boat he struggles with the decision about whether to go upstream or down.
 Upstream to the beauty of Yarra Bend National Park or downstream to the excitement of the city centre and the humming Port of Melbourne.
 Andrew has degrees in geography and archaeology from the University of Melbourne.
 He pursued a career in publishing and communications before becoming Yarra Riverkeeper in 2014.
-He is a passionate advocate for Yarra — not only protecting it but improving it as a sanctuary for wildlife and a place for everyone to enjoy,
+He is a passionate advocate for Yarra — not only protecting it but improving it as a sanctuary for wildlife and a place for everyone to enjoy.

 Gillian Jervis, Treasurer and Membership Secretary